 Visit the Department for Food and Rural Affairs website.

-Copies of the Breeding of Dogs Act 1973, the Breeding of Dogs Act 1991 and the Breeding and Sale of Dogs (Welfare) Act 1999 can be viewed at the Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH, where you may also obtain an application form and further help or advice.
+Copies of the Regulations can be viewed at the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH, where you may also obtain an application form and further help or advice.